 I am a new writer, looking for advice on how to go about getting published.
 Can you help?

 As we are a voluntary trade body, we are sadly unable to operate as an information service to the public.
 If you require general information about how to go about getting published or finding representation by an agent, we recommend that you consult a copy of the Writers’ & Artists’ Yearbook, published by Bloomsbury which you should be able to obtain online or from any bookshop.
 Both of these books list agents and publishers in the UK and Ireland, as well as abroad, with some information about the material that each is looking for and an indication of whether or not they will receive unsolicited work.
 They give guidelines for the submission of material and describe the role of a literary agent.

 Do self-published authors need a literary agent?

 There are advantages – not least in terms of contacts, ability to sell rights, and publishing advice – that an agent can offer an author who wishes to self-publish.
 For more information about AAA guidelines on how an agent can assist a self-published author, please see our Guidelines.

 I am a new writer looking for an agent who represents writers in a specific genre.
 Can you tell me who to approach?

 We do not hold a database of our members’ specific areas of interest or of their clients, so we are unable to route enquiries of this kind, and unfortunately there’s no easy answer to this.
-Listings in both the Writer’s Handbook and the Writers’ and Artists’ Yearbook (AAA members are marked with an asterisk) give some information about the kind of writing that each agency represents, in some cases listing their major clients.
-(These books also provide a separate listing of those agencies which represent children’s books.)
-For further information about our member agencies, please contact them direct.
+Listings in both the Writer’s Handbook and the Writers’ & Artists’ Yearbook (AAA members are marked with an asterisk) give some information about the kind of writing that each agency represents, in some cases listing their major clients.
+(There is also a separate guide dedicated to agencies that represent children’s books: the Children’s Writers’ & Artists’ Yearbook) For further information about our member agencies, please contact them direct.

 I have a query relating to a specific author or title...